(Supported by an endowment from the Asia-Pacific Biomedical Research Foundation)

 - Earned an M.D., a Ph.D., a D.O., and/or a D.V.M. degree or their equivalents (M.D. degree not required)

-- Be an independent investigator who has completed his/her training and has a full-time faculty/research staff appointment as of July 1, 2020; note that clinical and research students, residents, fellows and postdoctoral trainees are not eligible.
+- Be an independent investigator who has completed his/her training and has a full-time faculty/research staff appointment; note that clinical and research students, residents, fellows and postdoctoral trainees are not eligible.

 - Have not ever received any other ASRM research award (not including Reproductive Scientist Development Program, Frontiers in Reproduction Program, and SREI/ASRM traineeship [T32] awardees).